Why you should feed your dog kangaroo

 Why should you feed your dog kangaroo?

 As ethical consumption champions and advocates for making sustainable choices, we are confident in kangaroo meat.
-Not only is it eco-friendly, choosing kangaroo a sustainable and healthy choice when it comes to your dog’s health.
+Not only is it eco-friendly, but choosing kangaroo meat is a sustainable and healthy choice when it comes to your dog’s health.
 We want to shine a light on the reasons why kangaroo is right for your dog.

 In general, feeding your dog kangaroo is one of the most environmentally conscious choices you can make as a dog owner.
 Kangaroos aren’t farmed, and their populations are monitored and controlled.
 And they’re a nutritious, lean and hypoallergenic meat.